 Cover Type Relevance Why It Matters Typical Limit

 Public Liability Essential Covers third-party injury and property damage claims - most critically, injuries to children in your care.
-A child falling from playground equipment, an allergic reaction to food, or an injury during an excursion can all generate significant claims.
-Many centres carry $5M - $10M+ given the high-stakes nature of caring for children. $5M - $20M
+Falls from playground equipment, allergic reactions to food, injuries during excursions, and incidents in the centre environment can all produce significant claims.
+Most centres carry $10M - $20M+ given the vulnerability of the children in care. $10M - $20M

-Professional Indemnity Essential Covers claims arising from professional errors or omissions in your care and education services - failure to adequately supervise, incorrect medication administration, or failure to identify and respond to a child's medical needs.
-ECE professionals provide a duty of care that carries professional liability. $500K - $2M
+Professional Indemnity Essential Covers claims arising from professional errors or omissions in your care and education services - inadequate supervision, incorrect medication administration, failure to follow a child's medical action plan, or breach of duty of care.
+ECEC professionals owe a high duty of care that carries professional liability. $1M - $5M

-Abuse & Molestation Cover Essential Provides specialist cover for the legal defence costs, investigation expenses, and damages arising from allegations of abuse or molestation.
-Even unfounded allegations can cost $100,000+ in legal and investigation fees.
-This is a critical cover type that some standard policies exclude. $500K - $2M
+Abuse & Molestation Liability Essential Provides specialist cover for legal defence costs, investigation expenses, and damages arising from allegations of abuse or molestation against staff.
+Even completely unfounded allegations can cost $150,000+ in legal and investigation fees.
+This critical cover type is specifically excluded from some standard policies. $1M - $5M

-Business Interruption Recommended Replaces lost income if your centre is unable to operate due to an insured event - fire, flood, earthquake, or significant property damage.
-Childcare centres have high fixed costs (rent, staff wages) that continue even when closed, and families may move to other providers during extended closures.
+Business Interruption Recommended Replaces lost fee income if your centre cannot operate after an insured event - fire, flood, or significant property damage.
+Childcare centres carry high fixed costs including rent, staff wages, and regulatory fees that continue during any closure.
+Families may transfer to other services during extended closures, causing lasting revenue loss.
 12 months revenue

-Cyber Liability Optional Covers costs if your centre's systems are hacked or sensitive data is compromised.
-Childcare centres hold highly sensitive information about children and families - names, addresses, medical details, and custody arrangements.
-A data breach could have serious consequences. $100K - $500K
+Cyber Liability Optional Covers costs if your centre's systems are breached or sensitive data is compromised.
+Childcare centres hold highly sensitive information about children and families - names, addresses, medical details, immunisation records, and custody arrangements.
+A data breach could have serious consequences. $250K - $1M

 Disclaimer: Cover types and limits shown are general guidance based on typical childcare centre needs.
-Your specific requirements depend on your centre size, number of enrolled children, staff numbers, and risk profile.
-Always discuss your needs with your insurer or broker.
+Your actual requirements depend on your centre size, number of enrolled children, staff numbers, and risk profile.
+Always discuss your specific needs with your insurer or broker.

 Business Insurance Providers for Childcare Centres